Refridgerating/ProjectPlant/packages/care-engine/README.md

 ## Adapters & caching

-- `src/adapters/powo.ts` and `src/adapters/inat.ts` provide fetch/parse
+- `src/adapters/powo.ts`, `src/adapters/inat.ts`, and `src/adapters/gbif.ts`
-  scaffolding for POWO and iNaturalist (with pluggable caching and optional seasonality pulls).
+  provide fetch/parse scaffolding for POWO, iNaturalist, and GBIF (with pluggable caching and optional seasonality pulls).
 - `src/cache/` exposes `FileCache` and `MemoryCache` helpers implementing the shared `CacheProvider` contract so pipelines can persist raw payloads for auditing or offline runs.